 |Train and bus operators||Union Ivkoni (Bus), BlaBlaCar Bus, Flixbus, Thalys, NS, Eurostar, BlaBlaBus|

 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.

-The average journey time between Amsterdam-Centraal and Brussels is 2 hours and 7 minutes and the fastest journey time is 1 hour and 48 minutes.
-On an average weekday, there are 30 trains per day travelling from Amsterdam-Centraal to Brussels.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Amsterdam-Centraal and Brussels is 2 hours and 30 minutes, with around 15 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Amsterdam-Centraal to Brussels without having to change trains.
-There are 26 direct trains from Amsterdam-Centraal to Brussels.
+There are 10 direct trains from Amsterdam-Centraal to Brussels each day.
 Though there may be fewer direct services available depending on your exact departure date.